saadsarfrazz/AdaptiveMaps/README.md

 # AdaptiveMaps

+An implementation of Master’s thesis research.
+Developed user Angular framework.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+A scientific publication has been accepted in Cartography and Geographic Information Science (CaGIS) and currently is in final stages of publication, titled:  "Data Scale as Cartography: A Semi-Automatic Approach for Thematic Web Map Creation".

+## Application Architecture

 ![Architecture](architecture.png)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.